vladbv/daily-coding-problem/README.md

 Given a mapping of digits to letters (as in a phone number), and a digit string, return all possible letters the number could represent.
 You can assume each valid number in the mapping is a single digit.

 For example if {“2”: [“a”, “b”, “c”], 3: [“d”, “e”, “f”], …} then “23” should return [“ad”, “ae”, “af”, “bd”, “be”, “bf”, “cd”, “ce”, “cf"].
+<h2>Problem 61</h2>

+This problem was asked by Microsoft.

+Implement a URL shortener with the following methods:

+shorten(url), which shortens the url into a six-character alphanumeric string, such as zLg6wl. restore(short), which expands the shortened string into the original url.
+If no such shortened string exists, return null.
+Hint: What if we enter the same URL twice?